Like Wow!

 "Like Wow!" is the debut single by American recording artist Leslie Carter.
 Her debut album of the same name was shelved, making the single her only official release.

-The song was officially released on January 13, 2001, and appears on the Shrek soundtrack.
+The song was officially released on January 13, 2001, and appears on the Shrek: Music from the Original Motion Picture Soundtrack.
 It is also played in the film's end credits.
 The song was later featured in the GameCube game Donkey Konga.